 You shall not kill

 The Catholic Church teaches, “God alone is the Lord of life from its beginning until its end: no one can under any circumstance claim for himself the right directly to destroy an innocent human being” (CCC-2258).
-Catechism of the Catholic Church addresses some of the end-of-life issues:
+The Catechism of the Catholic Church addresses some of the end-of-life issues:

-whoever kills will be liable to judgment.
+Whoever kills will be liable to judgement

-Moses had instructed the Israelites to prepare for their entry into Canaan, “In all the communities which the LORD, your God, is giving you, you shall appoint judges and officials throughout your tribes to administer true justice for the people” (Deu 16:18).
+Moses had instructed the Israelites to prepare for their entry into Canaan, “In all the communities which the LORD, your God, is giving you, you shall appoint judges and officials throughout your tribes to administer true justice for the people” (Deut 16:18).
 Each city in the ancient land of Israel had a court or Sanhedrin.
 For Jews, one judge was not enough for the court.
 The minimum number of judges required was three in small villages of less than 120 men.
 If the number was higher in a village, a Sanhedrin or court of 23 judges formed the judiciary.
-The Great Sanhedrin in Jerusalem, comprising 71 was the supreme court of the Jews.
+The Great Sanhedrin in Jerusalem, comprising 71, was the supreme court of the Jews.
 Thus, there were three classes of courts: The Great Sanhedrin, the Lesser Sanhedrin, and the Court of Three or Seven.
 The judiciary interrogated the culprits and pronounced judgement.
-Thus, the judges in each community were handling complaints and injustices.
+Thus, the judges in each community handled complaints and injustices.
 Those who purposefully killed other humans were put to death (Lev 24:21, Num 35:16).
 The Sanhedrin, the supreme council in Jerusalem, reserved the right to decide the severe punishment of stoning to death.